 Wonga Road, Picton

-The Wollondilly Community Nursery began back in 1996 as part of the healing Stonequarry Creek Project.
-The small nursery was set up on a disused tennis court inside Victoria Park in Picton.
+The Robin Davies Wollondilly Community Nursery back in 1996 as part of the healing Stonequarry Creek program.
+The small nursery was originally set up on a disused tennis court at Victoria Park in Picton.

 This attracted an initially small but extremely dedicated group of volunteers who propagated local seed for use on the creek project, as well as Council's award-winning roadside reserve strategy.
 The initiative was enormously successful and as a result the volunteers were rewarded with a new home on Wonga Rd, in mid 2001.